fancellu/xqs/README.md

 Firstly, make sure that your **XQJ** drivers jars are included and are working.
 Perhaps run some java to make sure its all up and running.

-Then add

-> com.felstar.xqs.XQS.scala

-to your code base.
-XQS is implemented in one file!

 Then in your Scala include in the following: